 Jessica: It's actually like, brave like I'm now me.

 Jessica: Oh, cool.
 Oh, what advice would you give to someone who is nervous to make that change for themselves?

 Zani gives advice to everyone who is nervous to make a change for themselves

 Zani: I say just, you only have one life if you think about it and so really, you just go straight forward, just go at it like head on.
 That's kind of what I did because I was like, I'm just not going to spend my time thinking about it or debating it.
-At some point, you just got to do it and just get it done and over with because once---it's like ripping off like that band-aid on like hair, which really hurts, but you're just like, Oh, I did it, you know, it's kind of like that, because then afterwards you're like, okay, I feel better like this is nice now.
+At some point, you just got to do it and just get it done and over with because once---it's like ripping off that band-aid on hair, which really hurts, but you're just like, Oh, I did it, you know, it's kind of like that, because then afterwards you're like, okay, I feel better like this is nice now.
 So I feel like just doing it, just do it right away.
 Kind of like Michelle said in that meme, just do it.
-It's gonna make you feel a lot better afterwards and you're just gonna feel like a totally better person because then you feel more of yourself not where you want to train, act and present to people.
+It's gonna make you feel a lot better afterwards and you're just gonna feel a totally better person because then you feel more of yourself not where you want to train, act and present to people.

 Jessica: That's awesome.
 That's really good advice, too.
 You have awesome knowledge.